letsbuild-with-rajesh/family-tree-jul2022/README.md

 # Family Tree App
-An app to create a family trees.
+An app to create a family tree(s).

 # Features
 - Add one or more family trees per user